 Escondido is a relatively large city located in the state of California.
 With a population of 151,038 people and 37 constituent neighborhoods, Escondido is the 38th largest community in California.

 Housing costs in Escondido are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Escondido isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Escondido are a mix of both white- and blue-collar jobs.
 Overall, Escondido is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Escondido who work in office and administrative support (11.10%), sales jobs (10.91%), and maintenance occupations (8.18%).

 Also of interest is that Escondido has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Escondido in 2010 was $21,684, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $86,736 for a family of four.
+The per capita income in Escondido in 2018 was $29,557, which is middle income relative to California and the nation.
+This equates to an annual income of $118,228 for a family of four.
 However, Escondido contains both very wealthy and poor people as well.

-Escondido is a somewhat ethnically-diverse city.
+Escondido is an extremely ethnically-diverse city.
 The people who call Escondido home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Escondido, accounting for 51.86% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Escondido residents report their race to be White, followed by Asian.
-Escondido also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.78% of the city’s residents.
-Important ancestries of people in Escondido include German, Irish, Italian, and French .
+Important ancestries of people in Escondido include German, Irish, English, Italian, and European.

 The most common language spoken in Escondido is English.
 Other important languages spoken here include Spanish and Tagalog.